finos/vuu/docs/providers_tables_viewports/tables.md

 Tables are sinks of data.
 At the lowest form they are wrappers around concurrent maps that offer some value add in propogating updates and deletes for through the system.

-Data tables are represented by the interface io.venuu.vuu.core.table.DataTable in the source code.
+Data tables are represented by the interface org.finos.vuu.core.table.DataTable in the source code.

 ```scala
 trait DataTable extends KeyedObservable[RowKeyUpdate] with RowSource {